daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-10-15-P-verrucosa-functional-annotation-pipeline.md

 ##### a) Make a list of identifiers found by DIAMOND BLAST.

 Uniprot uses the .tab file generated from DIAMOND BLAST as input.
 The column 'sseqid' is the primary input to Uniprot, as it can use that BLAST input to find protein matches.
 Because UniProt is a website and lacks proper storage and RAM, it cannot handle an entire .tab DIAMOND BLAST file.
-To ensure that UniProt reads all inputs, subset files so that a file only has ~2000-3000 lines per file in Terminal. (there is probably a better/more efficient way to do this)
+To ensure that UniProt reads all inputs, subset files so that a file only has ~2000-3000 lines per file in Terminal.

 ```
 # Check how many lines in the full file
-wc -l Pver_annot.20210924.tab
+wc -l Pver_annot.tab
-   29515 Pver_annot.20210924.tab

-sed -n '1,2000p' Pver_annot.20210924.tab > Pver_annot.20210924_1.tab
-sed -n '2001,4000p' Pver_annot.20210924.tab > Pver_annot.20210924_2.tab
-sed -n '4001,6000p' Pver_annot.20210924.tab > Pver_annot.20210924_3.tab
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-sed -n '28001,29515p' Pver_annot.20210924.tab > Pver_annot.20210924.tab
+    21606 Pver_annot.tab

+#https://kb.iu.edu/d/afar (for instructions on split command)
+#use split command to split into multiple files that have 2,000 designated lines each

+split -l 2000 Pver_annot.tab tab

+tabaa  tabad  tabag  tabaj
+tabab  tabae  tabah  tabak
+tabac  tabaf  tabai
 ```

 ##### b) Navigate to Uniprot [Retrieve/ID mapping page](https://www.uniprot.org/uploadlists/) and under Provide your identifiers, click 'upload your own file' and upload a subsetted tab file.